statelyai/xstate/docs/recipes/ember.md

 ## Custom integration

-To integrate XState into your Ember.js codebase without using an addon you can follow a similar pattern to [Vue](./vue.md):
+To integrate XState into your Ember.js codebase without using an addon, you can follow a similar pattern to [Vue](./vue.md):

 - The machine can be defined externally;